-- 1.Twelve semester hours composed of courses PLS 201 American National Government and PLS 202 State and Local Government and PLS 450 History of Political Theory and either PLS 320 Comparative Government or PLS 219 International Relations. - 2.Twenty-one semester hours (300-400 level) which are to be chosen from the remainder of the Political Science courses, or from those History courses carrying Political Science credit, or from other closely related fields with the approval of the major professor.
-Students planning to do graduate work in Political Science are advised to take PLS 311 Social Science Reasearch I: Quantitative Methods and PLS 312 Social Science Research II: Oualitative Methods. - 3.Three semester hours in oral communication chosen in consultation with advisor. - 4.
+- 1. Eighteen semester hours composed of courses PLS 101 Introduction to Political Science and PLS 201 American National Government and PLS 202 State and Local Government and either PLS 219 International Relations or PLS 320 Comparative Government and PLS 450 History of Political Theory and PLS 499 Capstone in Political Science. - 2.
+Fifteen semester hours (300-400 level) which are to be chosen from the remainder of the Political Science courses, or from those History courses carrying Political Science credit, or from other closely related fields with the approval of the major professor.
+Students planning to do graduate work in Political Science are advised to take PLS 311 Social Science Reasearch I: Quantitative Methods and PLS 312 Social Science Research II: Qualitative Methods. - 3.
+Three semester hours in oral communication chosen in consultation with advisor. - 4.
 Select a minor in consultation with advisor. - 5.
 Take the major area field examination approved by the department for this degree program during the final semester before graduation.